app icon

 With its tender but firm flesh and nutty aroma, the scallop is one of the most popular mollusks.
 Perhaps this is because the preparation methods are as varied as they are uncomplicated.
 For example, all you need for pan-fried scallops is some garlic, shallots, butter, and salt.
 Add a little white wine or lemon juice and you now have a wonderful summer-y dish.
 For something a bit more filling, simply toss the scallops over linguine and some lemon butter like in the recipe below.
 If you need a refresher on how to sauté scallops perfectly, see our how-to here.

-5-ingredient lemony brown butter linguine with scallops
+5-ingredient scallop linguine with lemony brown butter

-5-ingredient lemony brown butter linguine with scallops
+5-ingredient scallop linguine with lemony brown butter

 Cod